smithty8567/Stout_Courses_RAG/README.md

 ## Using Existing Models
 Embedding Model:
 - [BGE v1.5](https://huggingface.co/BAAI/bge-large-en-v1.5)
-- Made specifically for use with RAG's
+- Embedding models made specifically for use with RAG's
-- 512 token length limit for embedding
--- Data chunking is required to adhere to this limit
+- Data chunking is required to adhere to 512 token length limit for embedding

 LLM
 - gpt 5 mini